SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

       "shouldRegisterWithEureka": false
     }
   }
-  .....
+  ...
 }
 ```

->If you are using self-signed certificates on Cloud Foundry, it is possible that you might run into SSL certificate validation issues when pushing apps.
+> Note: If you are using self-signed certificates on Cloud Foundry, might run into SSL certificate validation issues when pushing apps.
 A quick way to work around this is to disable certificate validation until a proper solution can be put in place.

-#### 1.2.2.2 Settings to Register
+#### 1.2.2.2 Configure Settings

 Below is an example of the clients settings in JSON that are necessary to cause the client to register a service named `fortuneService` with a Eureka Server at address `http://localhost:8761/eureka/`.